Crypt06545/AS-7-dream-11/README.md

-# BPL-DREAM 11
+# DREAM 11

-Welcome to **BPL-DREAM 11**, a React-based application that allows users to select and manage cricket players for their fantasy team.
+Welcome to **DREAM 11**, a React-based application that allows users to select and manage cricket players for their fantasy team.
 This application follows a modern design inspired by Figma, providing a responsive and user-friendly interface for cricket enthusiasts.

 ## Technologies Used